funkepunkemonke/HONORS391/index.md

 parenthesis.
 Watch for the red x's next to your code in Rstudio.
 These may provide helpful hints about the source of the problem.

-![RStudio shows a red x next to a line of code that R doesn't understand.
-](img/rstudioredx.png)

 If you can't fix an error yourself, start by googling it.
 Some error messages are too generic to diagnose a problem (e.g. "subscript out of bounds").
 In that case it might help to include the name of the function or package you're using